 Learning about art involves an appreciation of other people's work.
 Children observe the work of artists from many cultures and times, helping them to develop their own ideas in new ways.
 We maintain a lively school environment that raises interest and celebrates children's achievements.

 Children see the power of technology all around them every day.
-In school we use this for a host of creative activities including making and changing images and text, presenting information imaginatively, retrieving and interpreting information in a variety of forms, and control technology including simple coding.
+In school we use this for a host of creative activities including presenting information imaginatively, retrieving and interpreting information in different ways, plus control technology including simple coding.
 Children are introduced, at their own level, to skills they will need as adults in work and leisure.
 They're also taught to use technology safely and responsibly.

 Learning about the Earth interests children and helps them to understand their place in the wider world.
 As far as possible our teaching is from direct experience.
 For the younger children the starting point is always their immediate environment.
-Older pupils also undertake local studies.
-In addition they learn about contrasting areas in Britain and the world using a variety of sources of information, including maps and atlases.
-All children enjoy occasional trips into the immediate environment and the older children have an opportunity to take part in a residential visit to a contrasting location.
+Older pupils also undertake local studies using a variety of sources of information, including maps and atlases.
+All children enjoy trips into the immediate environment and the older children have an opportunity to take part in a residential visit to a contrasting location.

 To start with, young children consider changes in their own lives and in the lives of people around them.
 Older children build on this foundation by studying events from ancient times to the modern day.
-Children complete research at an appropriate level using books, objects, pictures, film clips, and the internet.
+Children learn at an appropriate level using books, objects, pictures, film clips, and the internet.
 They use their imaginations when hearing stories, doing drama and visiting museums or historical sites.
-Knowing that things have not always been the same is interesting for its own sake and helps explain what happens now.
-It makes it possible for children to identify with modern British culture and encourages them to understand and respect other peoples' cultures, past and present.
+Knowing that things haven't always been the same is interesting for its own sake and helps explain what happens now.
+It makes it possible for children to identify with modern British culture and encourages them to understand and respect other cultures, past and present.

 Children in Key Stage 2 (Year 3 to Year 6) learn French and build up their knowledge of different languages and cultures.